Ricevimento online: dal lunedì al venerdì, previo appuntamento da concordare via email.

 He participated and currently takes part in various research projects, including PRIN grants funded by the Italian Government, and a PRTLI (Programme for Research in Third Level Institutions 4) funded by the Irish Government.
 He has been responsible for some internal research projects funded by the University for Foreigners of Perugia.

 He is a Fellow of the “Lorenzo Valla Foundation”.
-He is a member of the scientific board of “Materiali e Discussioni per l’analisi dei testi classici”, of “Erat olim: nuovi materiali e contributi per lo studio della narrativa greco-latina”, and of "Rivista di Studi Pliniani".
+He is a member of the scientific board of “Materiali e Discussioni per l’analisi dei testi classici”, "Ancient Narrative", “Erat olim: nuovi materiali e contributi per lo studio della narrativa greco-latina”, and "Rivista di Studi Pliniani".
 He is a peer-referee for several national and international research institutions as well as for excellent international journals and renowned collections in the fields of classics.